 I hope that after reading this post, you have a better answer to the question “what is core exercise”?
 Core exercise is training the muscle groups that make up the core.
 As I mentioned, there are different ideas on what exactly makes up your core, but to keep it simple, I like to think of your core as ranging from your armpits to your hamstrings.
 Different people will take that to a more granular level I am sure.

 For me, recovering from an injury was my motivation to get started on developing and maintaining a strong and healthy core.
 For you, the motivation may be different.
 As I mentioned earlier, everyone can benefit from doing core exercises.
 If you are a big-time athlete or unloading dishes from the dishwasher, core muscles make the body go.

 One cool thing too is that you don’t need a gym membership to do a lot of exercises, and you can even do them in just a few minutes during the day.
-Check out my post about swiss ball core exercises to perform and how to do them.
+Feel free to check out some of our other posts including Swiss Ball Core Exercises.
 Hopefully, this will provide some additional guidance on the subject.
 In addition, here are some more suggestions from Mayo Clinic.
 Also, before you start a workout, it’s always good to get some quick warmup exercises in to get your core muscles activated.